Kara Lewis

 No offense.
 I mean, look at your succulent.
 What I kill makes me quirky, crowns me not like

-.
+other girls.
 At the farmer’s market, I caught my lover gazing at a seedling, a perennial

 premonition of how he will leave me.
 I tell him about Alices and other things long extinct,